 Another option if you want to stay in the Valley of Fire area is to camp!
 There are two campgrounds at Valley of Fire State Park: Atlatl Campground and Arch Rock Campground.
 Both are first-come-first-serve.

 Alternatively, you could stay in Las Vegas area and drive 50 minutes to Valley of Fire State Park.
 One of my favorite hotels to stay at in Las Vegas is The Aria.
 It’s super nice and is in a great location on The Strip.
-You could also try an Airbnb, like this Private Getaway Guest House!
+You could also try a VRBO, like this cute 3-bedroom house with a pool!

 How Much Time to Spend at Valley of Fire State Park